nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 This port gives you a py-board-like experience using the BlackPill created by WeAct Studio.

 There are 2 major versions of the BlackPills, they differ only in terms of crystal speed.
 A total of 6 versions of Firmware are provided, 3 for the 8MHz crystal version and 3 for the regular 25MHz crystal version.
-They differ only in the SPI flash size (0MB, 8MB and 16MB).
+They differ only in the SPI flash size (0MB, 8MB, and 16MB).
 All of them can be found in the `firmware` folder and they come in both `.dfu` and `.hex` format.
 You can also define your own SPI flash size as described in the `How to build` section.

-The 8MHz version has the advantage to be more stable in terms of dfu-bootloader connectivity, as it tolerates a bigger margin of errors caused by ambient temperature.
+The 8MHz version has the advantage of being more stable in terms of dfu-bootloader connectivity, as it tolerates a bigger margin of errors caused by ambient temperature.

-A BlackPill with spi flash has roughtly 12KB more RAM available.
-This is due to smaller cache required for the filesystem.
+A BlackPill with SPI flash has roughly 12KB more RAM available.
+This is due to the smaller cache required for the filesystem.

 The pins/features-configurations are final, changes will only be done when forced by Micropython updates.

 ## Pins definition

-Things that in `()` are available in the pre-built firmware but they might interfere with other interfaces, so be caucious.
+Things that in `()` are available in the pre-built firmware but they might interfere with other interfaces, so be cautious.
 These are only my choices, you may use any other pins, which were stated in the comment as `Valid`.
 For the 8MB version, the `SPI1` bus is used for SPI flash.

 | USART  | USART1 | USART2 |(USART6)|
 | ------ | ------ | ------ | ------ |